PolyTrack Speedrun Strategies: Advanced Techniques for Record Times

 Perfection vs. Consistency

-- Aim for 95% optimization on every attempt
+- Aim for "good enough" on every section

-- Save the 100% perfection chase for final optimizations
+- Save perfection for final optimization phase (Run 100+)

 Failure as Data